Herd immunity ‘not a possibility’ as falling infections and hospitalisations appear to stall

 “As older cases are more likely to end up in hospital, this means the average proportion of cases that are hospitalised rises when cases get older.
 So it isn’t because people who test positive are getting Covid more severely.”

-However, he warned that admissions are “definitely going back up in several regions, including across the North of England - an early signal that things might be heading back in the wrong direction”.
+However, he warned that admissions are “definitely going back up in several regions, including across the north of England – an early signal that things might be heading back in the wrong direction”.

-NHS data meanwhile show that Covid bed occupancy in hospitals appears to be flattening in all regions of England, with the highest rates seen in London and the North East.
+NHS data meanwhile show that Covid bed occupancy in hospitals appears to be flattening in all regions of England, with the highest rates seen in London and the northeast.
 Although this is again at a much lower level than recorded during the winter wave, it comes at a time of intense pressure on health services, which are attempting to work through large patient care backlogs.

 Professor Keith Neal, an epidemiologist at Nottingham University, said that it was “very difficult” to interpret the recent trends, but insisted that the vaccines are continuing to offer lasting protection against serious disease and hospitalisation.